-CorVel's vocational rehabilitation program is designed for injured workers needing assistance returning to work or retaining employment.
+CorVel's vocational rehabilitation program is designed for injured workers that need assistance to return to work or retain employment.
 This comprehensive suite of services helps employees who are unable to perform their work functions and who face the possibility of joining the open labor market to seek re-employment.
 These services are available unbundled on an integrated basis as dictated by the requirement of each case and customer preference, or by individual statutory requirements.
-Vocational rehabilitation services include: ergonomic assessments, rehabilitation plans, transferable skills analysis, labor market services, job seeking skills, resumé development, job analysis and development, job placement, career counseling and expert testimony.
+Vocational rehabilitation services include: ergonomic assessments, rehabilitation plans, transferable skills analysis, labor market services, marketability, resumé development, job analysis and development, job placement, career counseling and expert testimony.